GriceTurrble/django-node-tutorial-final/README.md

 Final version of a tutorial project demonstrating a basic Django site that integrates a Node/NPM toolchain and TailwindCSS within Django templates.

-The full tutorial can be found [here](https://galenrice.com/2022/01/20/node-dev-for-the-django-dev.html).
+~~The full tutorial can be found [here](https://galenrice.com/2022/01/20/node-dev-for-the-django-dev.html).~~

+## ⚠️ Archived

+The project is archived and will no longer be maintained.

 ## Installation